 The last exam of a course must be taken as scheduled on the course syllabus.
-Exceptions are at the discretion of individual instructors but are strongly discouraged.
+Exceptions are at the discretion of individual instructors but are strongly discouraged and only made in rare circumstances.

 Academic Honesty

 Students are expected to be honest in all academic work and to help others fulfill the same responsibility.
 Violations of academic honesty include, but are not limited to: